warmana/cloudant-docs-fork/docs2017/src/tutorials/create_bmxapp_createapp.md

 ```
 {:codeblock}

->   **Note**: The next sections of code are run only if the environment variable was found.
-    In Python,
-    this code should be indented to indicate that it is the body of the `if` test.
-    However,
-    in this tutorial,
-    indentation is omitted to save space.
-    The [full listing](#complete-listing) shows the indentation correctly.

 Next,
-we look for information about the connected {{site.data.keyword.cloudant_short_notm}} database instance.
+look for information about the connected {{site.data.keyword.cloudant_short_notm}} database instance.
 Again,
-we record the event in our 'log file':
+record the event in the 'log file':

 ```python
 # Look for the Cloudant service instance.